This post was most recently updated on July 14th, 2020

 There are many different varieties of carrots – orange, yellow, white, purple, red as well as ball and wild.

-Orange heirloom is the most common variety and also the easiest to grow as it deals better in rough soil than other more delicate species.
+Orange heirloom is the most common type for beginners to grow, there are a range of varieties within this.
+Orange carrots are also the easiest to grow as it deals better in rough soil than other more delicate species.

 Thumberline is a round carrot and suitable for clay soil.
 Nantes and “Little Finger” carrots are also popular but require softer, sandier soil.